 The segmentation check is performed by conducting tests used in the initial stages of a network penetration test (i.e., host discovery, port scanning, etc.).
-It should verify that all isolated LANs do not have access into the CDE.
-The penetration tester should verify that each network segment reported to be isolated from the CDE truly has no access to the CDE.
-For environments with a large number of network segments considered to be isolated from the CDE, a representative subset can be used for testing to reduce the number of segmentation checks that need to be performed.
-Testing of each unique segmentation methodology should be used to ensure that all security controls are functioning as intended.
+It should verify that all out-of-scope LANs truly have no access to the CDE.
+For environments with a large number of network segments considered to be out of scope or isolated from the CDE, a representative subset can be used for testing to reduce the number of segmentation checks that need to be performed.
+Each unique segmentation methodology should be tested to ensure that all security controls are functioning as intended.

-If it is determined during the segmentation check that the LAN segment has access into the CDE, either the organization needs to restrict that access or a full network-layer penetration test should be performed to characterize the access.
+If it is determined during the segmentation check that a LAN segment thought to be out of scope has access into the CDE, the organization will either need to adjust the segmentation controls to block that access, or perform a full network-layer penetration test to characterize the access and the impact on PCI DSS scope.